Dreamescaper/MobileBlazorBindingsDocs/maui-blazor-bindings/release-notes/preview-7.md

 ```

 ## Attached properties support
-There is no built-in support for attached properties in Blazor so far, which makes it a bit hard with MAUI, where attached properties are used heavily.
-In previous versions they were supported using either parent (e.g. `GridCell`) or child (e.g. `ShellProperties`) elements, but in some cases such approach leads to very verbose markup.
-In this update support for attached properties is added via Blazor parameter with `CaptureUnmatchedValues = true`.
+There is no built-in support for the attached properties in Blazor so far, which makes it a bit hard with MAUI, where attached properties are used heavily.
+In the previous versions they were supported using either parent (e.g. `GridCell`) or child (e.g. `ShellProperties`) elements, but in some cases such approach leads to a very verbose markup.
+In this update support for the attached properties is added via Blazor parameter with `CaptureUnmatchedValues = true`.
 Properties for the following types are supported - Grid, Shell, FlexLayout, AbsoluteLayout.
 ```xml
 <ContentPage Title="Shell Properties"
              Shell.NavBarIsVisible="true"